Open-Markets-Initiative/wireshark-lua/README.md

 Note: the existing model is still in beta and subject to rapid development.

-Please report any dissection errors to contact.omi at protonmail.
-Include a small note on what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.
+Please report any dissection errors as issues.
+Include a small note on the protocol and version, what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.

 # Disclaimer